-Applying for a Dutch visa and a residence permit is one of the most important tasks to take care of, before you move to the Netherlands.
+Applying for your Dutch visa and your Dutch residence permit is one of the most important tasks to take care of, before you move to the Netherlands.
 Having the correct papers and following the appropriate procedures can be a little complicated.
 The acquisition of some documents is a lengthy process, and not all expats need the same ones.
 On this page, you can find information about which documentation you need, and how you can get it.

 First and foremost, do you actually need a Dutch residence permit or a Dutch Visa?